CONTRIBUTING MEDIA FILES (PHOTOS) TO BUTTERFLIES OF INDIA

 4. Please make sure your images do not have logos, borders, watermarks, copyrights or anything else that is not part of the original image file.
 Information about the images, including your copyright, gets automatically added to the images as they are published on the website.
 Images with text or borders added by you cannot be used on this website.

-5. Each media file will be given a unique media code by which it will be identified.
+5. Each media file will be assigned a unique media code by the website.
 In case a user wants to refer to a specific media file, the unique media code will be used as the digital object identifier.
 We will maintain a database of the media files to keep track of the contributors and their contributions.

 6. At a minimum, we request the following information: (a) Precise locality where the picture was taken.
 If the picture was taken in a wildlife sanctuary or national park, mention that information specifically.
 If the picture was taken in a place without a specific name, mention the general locality, nearest town, and state. (b) Date on which the picture was taken. (c) Name of the copyright holder for individual media files.
 It is all right if you are submitting files on behalf of someone else, provided that the original copyright holders are aware that you are submitting the files for this website and they have explicitly granted you permission to submit the images on their behalf.
 This will ensure that we will not use someone's copyrighted material without their knowledge and express permission.
 Generally, we encourage people to submit only their own copyrighted material.